Patagonia, Inc.: Labor issues

 On 10 June 2023, a Dutch investigative journalism platform, Follow the Money, published an article about Patagonia's use of the same factories that fast-fashion brands use such as Decathlon and Primark.
-Workers in these factories work in far worse conditions than the standard that Patagonia publicly set.
-In the MAS Holdings factories in Sri Lanka, it is not uncommon for them to work shifts of 14 hours.
-Patagonia uses a method developed by the Anker Research Institute to determine the value of a livable wage.
-In these factories in Sri Lanka, the workers get paid less than half of this wage.
-According to Patagonia, they have no control over the wages and conditions in the factories, as they do not own them.
+Workers in these factories work in far worse conditions than the standard that Patagonia publicly set; Patagonia claims it works with its suppliers to try to raise wages and meet working standards.
+In 2024, Patagonia was involved in a lawsuit over labor issues from employees of the company's Japanese branch.